Senate Opens Probe of ‘Good Ol’ Boys Roundup’

 Earlier in his career, Stewart recalled invitations to the Roundup being distributed to white agents at the Atlanta office.
 He was not given one.

-``I assume, Mr. Chairman, that I was not one of the `Good Ol’ Boys,‴ he told Hatch. ``While no one indicated to me that racist material, signs, skits, etc., were present ...
+``I assume, Mr. Chairman, that I was not one of the `Good Ol’ Boys,‴ he told committee chairman Orrin Hatch, R-Utah. ``While no on indicated to me that racist material, signs, skits, etc., were present ...
 I got the distinct impression no African-Americans were present or were ever invited to this event.″

 The weekend of picnics, volleyball, rafting and beer-drinking, held each spring since 1980, allegedly featured the sale of T-shirts with racist themes and, in 1990, an entrance poster with the words ``Nigger Check Point″ and a racist skit with a Ku Klux Klansman and character in black face.